 1. Pumpkin Seeds May Help Promote Better Sleep

 If your sleep quality isn’t doing so well, it might help to incorporate pumpkin seeds into your diet.
-They’re a good source of magnesium which helps promote normal sleep patterns.
+They’re a good source of tryptophan and magnesium which help promote normal sleep patterns.
 An amino acid, tryptophan converts to serotonin and melatonin, key sleep-aiding hormones.

 2. Pumpkin Seeds May Help Improve Heart Health

 Promising studies show that pumpkin seeds could be good for the heart due to their alpha-linolenic acid (ALA) content.
 ALA is linked to heart health and reduces the risk of heart disease.
 And the potassium in pumpkin seeds gives a cardiovascular benefit.
 A healthy heart means a lot of good things – and did you know that nitric oxide can be increased by pumpkin seeds?
 This prevents clogging of the arteries and promotes healthy blood vessels.

 3. Pumpkin Seeds May Help Regulate Blood Pressure